Skip to content

 • these shareholders never signed the agreement; then

-• they are not in breach of the shareholders’ agreement if they vote to remove one of the directors that is a party to the agreement.
+• they are not in breach of the shareholders’ agreement if they vote to remove one of the directors who is a party to the agreement.

 Likewise, a director not a party to the shareholder agreement will not benefit from the shareholders’ agreement.